RaffaelaCabriolu/MyDoc/jobs/examples.rst

   sleep for 10 seconds ...
   stop at 15:23:58

-Good.
-Now we would like to run this script 16 times at the same time.
+Now we wish to run this script 16 times at the same time.
 For this we use the following script:

 .. literalinclude:: files/slurm-job-array.sh